bitcoin-studio/Bitcoin-VirtualMachine/README.md

 - Bitcoin Core (latest) from the [Bitcoin PPA](https://launchpad.net/~bitcoin/+archive/ubuntu/bitcoin)
   - Using the bitcoin.conf from the BitcoinJS guide
-  - Set on Regtest mode
+  - Set by default on Regtest mode

 - Lightning Network
   - LND